-One of the big changes unveiled during Hilton's award program relaunch was Hilton Honors points pooling, which allows friends and family to transfer their points into one account for an award redemption.
+One of the big changes unveiled during the Hilton Honors program relaunch was Hilton Honors points pooling, which allows friends and family to transfer their points into one account for an award redemption.
 The system is relatively straightforward with only a few terms and conditions:

 - You can send 500,000 points per calendar year

 - You can receive 2,000,000 points per calendar year